 Last stop heading north for me, Hue — pronounced “hway” — was one of the places I was really looking forward to visiting while backpacking in Vietnam.
 A month-long battle was fought here during the Vietnam War, and the famous Citadel is reminiscent of the Forbidden Palace in Beijing.
 Hue is just a short distance from the old DMZ and the infamous marine base of Khe San — both of which I wanted to visit but the rain had other plans.

 I hired a bicycle in Hue and braved the insane roads to cycle around the ruins of the Citadel.
 Seeing the ancient bricks riddled with bullet holes was both sad and fascinating.
 I spent over a week in Hue, going out to explore historical sites during brief lapses of the ever-present crap weather.

 Perhaps one of the most interesting parts about Hue was seeing daily life still in progress.
 Unlike Hoi An which is too busy sucking on the tourism to look up, Hue is large enough that tourists are spread around.
 There were places in the ruins where I wandered without the distraction of people not smart enough to turn off the focus beep on their DSLR cameras.

 Literally anything and everything can be done with either bicycle or motorbike in Vietnam.

 Backpacking in Vietnam was different.
 I barely touched this interesting country and will certainly return some day.
 With the rain and short visa time, I was barely able to scratch the surface on this trip.
-A return trip (next year?) is in order — a trip which focuses on the mountains, Saigon in the north, and the outdoor wonders that I missed.
+A return trip (next year?) is in order — a trip which focuses on the mountains, Hanoi in the north, and the outdoor wonders that I missed.

 I’ll leave you with a photo from Ho Chi Minh’s birthday celebration.